jainam-panchal/PPS_question_bank/README.md

 <a href = "https://github.com/jainam-panchal/PPS_question_bank/blob/main/27.c">27.
 Write a program in ‘C’ to print the following pattern.</a>

 <a href = "https://github.com/jainam-panchal/PPS_question_bank/blob/main/28.c">28.
 Write a program to print the following pattern.</a>

+<a href = "https://github.com/jainam-panchal/PPS_question_bank/blob/main/31.c">31.
+Write a program to print the following pattern.</a>

 <a href = "https://github.com/jainam-panchal/PPS_question_bank/blob/main/32.c">32.
 Write a C program to read numbers 1 to 7 and print relatively day Sunday to
 Saturday using switch statement.</a>